Skip to Main Content

 Today’s Ride Choices

-Afternoon Walk Ross Historic Goldfields Walk — 2.3 km (1.5 miles)
+Afternoon Walk: Ross Historic Goldfields Walk — 2.3 km (1.5 miles)

 What to Expect:

-Afternoon Walk: Follow the Ross Water Races Walkway uphill to an old water race, or aqueduct, traversing a regenerating native forest.
+Follow the Ross Water Races Walkway uphill to an old water race, or aqueduct, traversing a regenerating native forest.
 Listen to your tour leaders as they paint a picture of the region’s historic past and point out native plants and trees along the way.

-Cumulative Distance Range: Ride: 37 km (23 miles) | Walk: 2.3 km (1.5 miles)
+Cumulative Distance Range: Ride: 37 km (23 miles) OR 26 km (16 miles) | Walk: 2.3 km (1.5 miles)

 Included Meals: Breakfast, Lunch, Dinner

-This is New Zealand’s Glacier Country, and if the weather allows, your morning walk presents an opportunity to witness their majesty up close and learn a bit about glaciology along the way.
-After breakfast, walk up the valley carved by the retreating ice of the Franz Josef Glacier.
-At a viewing platform, marvel at the blue, marble-like sheen of the vast ice expanse.
-Perhaps you will see deep crevasses where ice floes have been ripped apart by the slow march of the glacier.
 The day’s activities resume with a quick shuttle to the “wee” town of Okarito, home to just a few dozen residents.
 Booker Prize-winning author Keri Hulme lived here and eventually moved away when she found the town to be too big for her!
 Revel in a tranquil ambiance and view an abundance of birds during walk above Okarito Lagoon before lunch.
-Upon arrival, set out on a trail built above the shore, affording access to the lagoon’s unique flora and local birds.
-The Okarito Lagoon, New Zealand’s largest unmodified wetland, is teeming with wildlife.
+Upon arrival, set out on a trail through native bush abundant with flora and local birds to the Okarito Trig viewing point.
+The Okarito Lagoon, below, New Zealand’s largest unmodified wetland, is teeming with wildlife.
 More than 70 species of birds make their home here, including the rare kotuku, the Eastern great egret.
 Savor the peace and tranquility of this special place.

-Back in Franz Josef this afternoon you may choose to embark on a heli-hiking adventure of Franz Josef Glacier (at your own expense).
+Back in Franz Josef this afternoon, you may choose to embark on a heli-hiking adventure of Franz Josef Glacier (at your own expense).
 You will board a helicopter and take wing over the massive ice field, landing on its white expanse for a guided walk.
 It’s a thrilling excursion in an unspoiled setting that few travelers experience.
 Should you prefer a scenic helicopter or plane ride over the glacier without the glacier walk, your trip leaders will help you make a reservation once you’re on tour.

 Tonight, you can enjoy dinner on your own at one of the many local restaurants.